Goldman's stock trading boom turns up heat on Morgan Stanley

 Both companies' shares were down less than 1 percent on Thursday, although Goldman's are up about 3 percent so far this year, while Morgan Stanley's are down nearly 4 percent.

-While the bank has a strong presence in Japan due to its joint venture with Mitsubishi UFJ Financial Group Inc (8306.T), it is unclear whether its European equities operation is as strong as Goldman's, particularly in derivatives.
+While the bank has a strong presence in Japan due to its joint venture with Mitsubishi UFJ Financial Group Inc, it is unclear whether its European equities operation is as strong as Goldman's, particularly in derivatives.

 Analysts also cautioned that while Goldman had a good quarter, broader challenges still exist.
 Heightened competition, increased electronic trading and tighter regulation have been hurting stock trading profits on Wall Street since before the financial crisis.